tdsay-cn/tools.tdsay.cn/README.md

 **Tudousi Tools** is a clean, fast, privacy-friendly toolbox that runs directly in your browser.

 - ⚡ Lightweight and instant
 - 🔒 Local processing (no uploads)
-- 🚫 No ads, no tracking
+- 🛡 Privacy-friendly design
 - 🎯 Built for developers & daily productivity

 ---